-Question from an Audio Masterclass visitor...
+Question from a Record-Producer.com visitor...

 I am an amateur recording artist recording in my apartment for university students that want to cut demos, or just record their songs.
 I know I am not professional and I have very little formal training.